NicoleLiggeri/intership-OC/README.md

 ## Day 28 (02/02/2025) - 5h
 Today, I completed the SKOS alignment and added WoS, which I had forgotten.
 I reconsidered the possibility of using `skos:narrowMatch` and  `skos:broaderMatch`.
 For example, "Philosophy, Ethics, and Religion" from the OECD will be excluded if I won't use `skos:broaderMatch`.

+## Day 29 (03/02/2025) - 5h
+I have double-checked all the alignments to confirm that I haven't missed anything relevant.
+I have decided that `skos:narrowMatch` is not useful in my case, and in fact, I'm not even sure anymore that I have chosen the right approach for the alignment.
+I have started aligning PubMed using the broad terms.
+The broad terms have much more limited coverage because they refer only to Medline; however, they are much more manageable in the alignment.